ho-nl/magento1-Ho_Ajax/README.md

 ## Blocks
-In the template of the block that needs to be reloaded, we add two attributes, one with the name of the block and another with the
+In the template of the block that needs to be reloaded, we add two attributes, one with the name of the block and another with the group name

 ```HTML
 <div class="cart" data-ho-ajax="<?php echo $this->getNameInLayout(); ?>" data-ho-ajax-group="cart account">